Petarainsoft/myroom-package/myroom-system/docs/MyRoom_System_Overview.md

 # MyRoom System Overview

 This document provides a summary of the MyRoom System, a 3D room and avatar integration solution for websites.
-It covers key features, underlying technology, and integration methods.
+It briefly covers key features, used technology, and integration methods.

 ## 1. Introduction